EGI-Federation/documentation/content/en/internal/configuration-database/scopes/_index.md

 ## Introduction

-- Scope tags are used to group entities such as Sites, Services and ServiceGroups into flexible categories.
+- Scope tags are used to group entities such as `Sites`, `Services` and `ServiceGroups` into flexible categories.
 A single entity can define multiple scope tags, allowing the resource to be associated with different categories without duplication of information.
 This is essential to maintain the integrity of topology information across different infrastructures and